Studying Two-Photon Exchange in Deep Inelastic Scattering with the HERA Data: Dataset and Kinematic Selection

 Electroweak effects produce substantial deviations from unity for the ratio $\frac{\sigma_{e^+}}{\sigma_{e^-}}$ at large \qsq.
 This feature has been used to extract the $F_3^{\gamma Z}$ structure function~\cite{H1:2015ubc}, which provides access to the behavior of the valence quark distributions at lower-\xbj.
 The neutral current cross section for \epp falls faster than \emp at $Q^2>1000$ \GeVsq due to $\gamma Z$ interference, producing values of $\frac{\sigma_{e^+}}{\sigma_{e^-}}$ which are less than one and have a non-linear dependence on $\varepsilon$. $\gamma Z$ interference also means that $\frac{\sigma_{e^+}}{\sigma_{e^-}}$ need not equal one at $\varepsilon=1$.
 In contrast, TPE is expected to produce a value of $\frac{\sigma_{e^+}}{\sigma_{e^-}}$ which is equal to one at $\varepsilon=1$.

 To select the region of \qsq to use for studying higher-order QED effects, the data were analyzed for signs of electroweak effects.
-To explain the elastic form factor discrepancies at lower \qsq, we expect that any higher-order QED effect should not turn on at the large values of \qsq available in the HERA dataset.
+Since the elastic form factor discrepancies exist at lower \qsq, we expect that any higher-order QED effect should not turn on at the large values of \qsq available in the HERA dataset.
 Therefore, we can ascribe any appearance of a trend in the data at higher \qsq to electroweak effects.
 To define a reasonable range of \qsq free of electroweak contamination, the $\varepsilon$ distributions of all the \qsq bins were fit with the function $A(1-\varepsilon)+B$.
 The results of the fit are presented in Fig.~\ref{fig:combined_vertical}.
 It can be seen from Fig.~\ref{fig:combined_vertical} that the slope $A$ of the $\varepsilon$ distributions becomes non-negative in the region of $\qsq\approx500~\GeVsq$, while the intercept $B$ approximately reaches unity for $\qsq\approx300~\GeVsq$.
 We therefore choose a conservative range and restrict our analysis to $Q^2\leq300$ \GeVsq to avoid the impact of electroweak effects on $R_{\pm}$.

 How the data were corrected for radiative effects can obviously affect their interpretation in terms of two-photon exchange.
 The nominal task of a radiative correction is to correct the data to the Born-level, where extra QED effects are not present.
-Therefore it is prudent to ask whether the flatness of $R_{\pm}$ is simply related to the fact that higher-order QED effects were corrected out by the radiative correction procedure applied to the data.
+Therefore, it is prudent to ask whether the flatness of $R_{\pm}$ is simply related to the fact that higher-order QED effects were corrected out by the radiative correction procedure applied to the data.
 Both H1 and ZEUS used the HERACLES program~\cite{Kwiatkowski:1990es,Charchula:1994kf} to perform radiative corrections.
 HERACLES includes $\mathcal{O}(\alpha_{EM})$ QED corrections for photon radiation from the lepton, as well as one-loop virtual corrections.
-However, two-photon exchange, radiation from the quark lines, and interference between lepton- and quark-associated radiation are not included in HERACLES and were not corrected for in the inclusive DIS analyses~\cite{H1:2018mkk,H1:2000olm}.
+At the time of the HERA NC DIS analyses, the contributions of two-photon exchange and radiation from the quarks had been calculated~\cite{Bardin:1988by,Arbuzov:1995id}.
+However, two-photon exchange was not corrected for in the inclusive DIS analyses~\cite{H1:2018mkk,H1:2000olm,ZEUS:2016vyd}, which made use of the DJANGOH~\cite{Charchula:1994kf} interface between HERACLES and LEPTO with two-boson exchange turned off.
 Therefore the data of Ref.~\cite{H1:2015ubc} can indeed be used to infer the size of these higher-order QED effects.